Europe's next generation of star footballers shine

 Though this article may be about the stars of the future, a word has to go to 38-year-old Aritz Aduriz -- the veteran striker who continues to defy Father Time.

-Playing in his final season of professional football, he came off the bench with two minutes remaining in the opening game of the La Liga season.
+Playing in his final season of professional football, he came off the bench for Athletic Club with two minutes remaining in the opening game of the La Liga season.

 But two minutes were all he needed, scoring a stunning bicycle kick to inflict an opening-day defeat on Barcelona.